Authority: Executive Vice Chancellor and Provost

 7. Procedures for RPT Review

-7.1 The Department Head (DH) will assist and advise each candidate in the preparation of the dossier but the candidate is ultimately responsible for the preparation and submission of the dossier in the required format as stipulated by the Provost and Executive Vice Chancellor.
+7.1 The Department Head (DH) will assist and advise each candidate in the preparation of the dossier but the candidate is ultimately responsible for the preparation and submission of the dossier in the required format as stipulated by the Executive Vice Chancellor and Provost.
 The Departmental Executive Assistant will assist in keeping the process moving according to the time schedule outlined in the Time Schedule for Reappointment, Promotion and Tenure (RPT) Process in PHP to this document.
 The staff member designated by the department head will assist with formatting and printing the dossiers.
-The candidate will be advised to consult the Provost's RPT web site and to become familiar with it and the governing university Policies, Regulations and Rules.
+The candidate will be advised to consult the Provost’s RPT web site and to become familiar with it and the governing university Policies, Regulations and Rules.

 7.2 The DH asks faculty members undergoing Tenure and Promotion to Associate Professor, or promotion to full Professor to submit names of up to five potential evaluators from outside NC State University at an academic rank or similar appointment comparable to, or higher than the rank of the promotion being considered.
 The DH will request the Department Voting Faculty (DVF), comprised of the tenured faculty to submit names of potential external evaluators.
 In some cases, names may be requested from faculty members outside PHP if they are particularly familiar with the faculty member’s disciplines and work.
 From the names submitted by the candidate, DVF, and faculty outside PHP, the DH will select five external evaluators.
 The DH solicits their participation and upon their agreement sends them the candidates’ current CV’s or completed dossiers.
 They are requested to evaluate the scholarship and impact of the candidate’s accomplishments and are asked to return their written evaluations and a professional biographical summary to the Executive Assistant by an appropriate deadline.
 The Executive Assistant will keep track of the complete and incomplete returns.
 External evaluators are not solicited or submitted for candidates for reappointment.